Global Health alumnus David Humphreys is a humanitarian in clinical and consultancy work alike

 In 2016, I returned to Australia to continue my training as an Emergency Physician in a busy tertiary referral hospital in Melbourne.
 On any given day, I might be resuscitating a critically unwell trauma or burns victim, helping treat an elderly patient with complex comorbidities, or working up a neonate for sepsis.
 I value the collaborative environment of the Emergency Department, and believe that multidisciplinary teamwork is essential to achieving optimal health outcomes for patients, their families and communities.

-Recently, I accepted a posting with Médecins Sans Frontières (MSF) to travel to Syria and volunteer for a period of four months.
-There, I’ll be working alongside other expatriate and local staff to deliver emergency care to victims of the country’s prolonged civil conflict.
+I accepted a posting with Médecins Sans Frontières (MSF) to travel to Syria and volunteer for a period of four months.
+There I worked alongside other expatriate and local staff to deliver emergency care to victims of the country’s prolonged civil conflict.
 I’m a passionate humanitarian, and believe everyone has the right to access good healthcare wherever they are in the world, irrespective of race, religion, or circumstance.

 I love nature.
 Its purity is cathartic and I often find taking time out from busy city life grants opportunity for reflection and perspective.
 I find similar meaning from exercise, and engaging with the arts.
 Everyone has their own passions and hobbies - which makes each of us unique - and we shouldn’t forgo them.